Virtual Pageviews Vs. Event Tracking

 And It Gets Even Trickier

-Your organization might already be using additional tools to provide a deeper understanding of customer behavior, for example, web analytics dashboards, or customer experience, session recording, heatmap, and BI tools.
-Some organizations even go as far as adopting a data warehouse, integrating their analytics platform with their native database (for example, a Tableu-Redshift integration) to allow deep yet careful analysis of huge portions of data.
+Your organization might already be using additional tools to provide a deeper understanding of customer behavior: for example, web analytics dashboards, or customer experience, session recording, heatmap, and BI tools.
+Some organizations even go as far as adopting a data warehouse.
+This integrates their analytics platform with their native database (for example, a Tableu-Redshift integration) to allow deep yet careful analysis of huge portions of data.